Services

 Facilities

-DCWA facilities are include the main centre (Room 2.14, Building 446) and dispatch room on the ground level at Barry Marshal Library at UWA, and the audio studio located on level 2 at the State Library of Western Australia.
+DCWA facilities are include the main centre (Room 2.14, Building 446) and dispatch room on the ground level at Barry Marshall Library at UWA, and the audio studio located on level 2 at the State Library of Western Australia.

 DCWA is a fit-for-purpose facility with: